jeyabalajis/serverless-workflow-manager/README.md

 | TaskFailed | This event is sent by a micro - service task to signal that the task has failed.
 Upon receiving this event, the workflow manager just persists this status to the workflow instance.
 A separate re-trier component may be implemented to functionally handle the retries of this task.|
 | TaskPending | This event is sent by a re-trier task to reschedule a task.
 Upon receiving this event, thw workflow manager reschedules this task.|

-The workflow manager listens to a specific queue onto which other components communicate with events.

 ![Food delivery workflow](/images/workflow_events.png)